InsuKwon/tkinter-expense-tracker/README.md

 ---

+**Note on AI Assistance (Post-Deadline Work)**
+This repository contains a few GitHub Copilot–tagged commits made *after* the official due date (Nov 25).
+These were experiments for UI refinement and were not part of the submitted work.
+The project submitted for grading was created and implemented by our group, and all core functionality, code structure, and implementation decisions were done manually before the deadline.

 ## Overview
 This application is a Tkinter-based **expense tracker** built for the final project of **CCT211H5F – Python Programming**.
 It demonstrates: